 Ho, ho, ho.
-Hard to believe it’s the first week of December when it has been the tradition here at Atticmag to travel to the Royal Copenhagen store in Denmark for a look their annual Christmas tables.
+Hard to believe it’s December when the tradition here at Atticmag is to travel to Denmark for a look the annual Royal Copenhagen Christmas tables event.
 For us, it’s become the equivalent of Fifth Avenue Christmas in New York and we hope it will provide great ideas for the festive dinners we will all be cooking (or eating) this holiday season.
 This is the fifth year we’ve shown R.C. tables — our co-founder, Jane T., did the first post back in 2008!
 (Links to previous years are below).
 As you may know, each year the emporium asks a group of Danish celebrities to set theme tables and this year, in keeping with “Songs of Christmas,” six musical artists participated.
-The video [top] will provide an overview, followed by more detailed photos.

 Caroline Henderson is of Swedish-American heritage and her grandparents lived in Paris.
-Little wonder I was drawn to her table, set with monogrammed natural red-striped rough linens.
+Little wonder I was drawn to her table [top], set with monogrammed natural red-striped rough linens.
 I adore the slim Christmas tree centerpiece and the red tapers that coordinate so well with the homey linens.

 White-painted furniture and a moose-head trophy with a Boho hat feels so Scandinavian.

 The classic White Half-Lace Design dinnerware was first produced in 1888.

 Anne Dorote Michelsen went for a dramatically modern “light in the dark,” theme with dark gray walls, black lacquered table and lighting that suggests the starry night over Bethlehem – in 2013.

 The White Fluted tableware is an equally contemporary choice (its production began only a decade ago).